SAP-samples/cloud-sdk-team-calendar/exercises/07-automate-deployment.md

 ## Adjust pipeline configuration

 Go to the [.pipeline/config.yml](../.pipeline/config.yml) file and adjust it to your project.
-Set the org and space for the `cloudFoundryDeploy` step as you have done before when logging in to Cloud Foundry (if you don't remember run `cf target` on the command line to get a summary).
+Set the org and space for the `cloudFoundryDeploy` step as you have done before when logging in to Cloud Foundry (if you don't remember, run `cf target` on the command line to get a summary).

 ## Set credentials for deployment